emilyanoelle/UNSI_env/FearConditioning w Platform/readme.md

 ## Acknowledgements

 The procedures of the us_locked analysis were taken from Eastman Lewis and Kenya Barnes, modified only to ensure ease of integration into this pipeline.
+Portions of this codebase were developed with assistance from Claude (Sonnet 4.6, Anthropic) and validated by ENV 2026.

 ## 1. Quick Start